cacheflowe/ctd-creative-coding/README.md

 * Gain and reinforce basic programming skills to build creative software applications
 * Learn how to self-educate and find answers to very specific problems while developing code skills
-* Learn to love code via exposure to (and practice of) a wide array of techniques and concepts
+* Learn to love code via exposure to (and practice with) a wide array of tools, techniques and concepts
 * Learn about the landscape of artists, tools, and roles of people in the "creative coding" field
 * Build, document, and present original pieces of software